temken/DaMaSCUS/docs/source/gettingstarted.rst

 	$ make

-in your terminal.
+from the root directory in your terminal.
 Alternatively you can also run

 .. code-block:: bash